mudpuppy-rs/mudpuppy/user-guide/src/scripting/aliases.md

 ## Alias info

-You can use the `AliasId` passed to the alias handler to access information about the alias, like how many times it has matched.
+You can use the [AliasId] passed to the alias handler to access information about the alias, like how many times it has matched.
+See the [get_alias()] and [AliasConfig] API references for more information.

 This can be used for things like disabling an alias after a certain number of
 usages: